magrathealabs/playbook/docs/3-projects.md

 break the stories in the smallest possible pieces to deliver value to the user of the system.

+Stories should be understandable by everyone on the team, including designers, PMs (Project Managers) and POs (Project Owners).
+We may create some stories that are too technical, but this is an exception; the rule should be "every story should have all the necessary information to be understood by anyone".

 ### Estimates

 Stories are estimated using the Fibonacci sequence: